tazjin/nixery/docs/src/under-the-hood.md

 Nixery inspects the returned manifest and uploads each layer to the configured [Google Cloud Storage][gcs] bucket.
-To avoid unnecessary uploading, it will first check whether layers are already present in the bucket and - just to be safe - compare their MD5-hashes against what was built.
+To avoid unnecessary uploading, it will check whether layers are already present in the bucket.

 ## 4. The image manifest is sent back